AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Local_Ghost;

-Local ghost variables can also be used for more complex things such as building a data-structure that serves as witness for a complex property of the subprogram.
-In our example, we want to prove that the ``Sort`` procedure do not create new elements, that is, all the elements that are in ``A`` after the sort were already in ``A`` before the sort.
-Note that this property is not enough to ensure that, after a call to ``Sort``, ``A`` is a permutation of its value before the call.
-Still, it is already complex for a prover to verify as it involves an alternation of quantifiers.
-To help GNATprove, it may be interesting to store, for each index ``I``, an index ``J`` that has the expected property.
+You can also use local ghost variables for more complex purposes such as building a data structure that serves as witness for a complex property of a subprogram.
+In our example, we want to prove that the ``Sort`` procedure don't create new elements, that is, that all the elements present in ``A`` after the sort were in ``A`` before the sort.
+This property isn't enough to ensure that a call to ``Sort`` produces a value for ``A`` that's a permutation of its value before the call (or that the values are indeed sorted), but it's already complex for a prover to verify because it involves a nesting of quantifiers.
+To help GNATprove, you may find it useful to store, for each index ``I``, an index ``J`` that has the expected property.

 .. code-block:: ada